serge-web/serge/packages/components/src/local/coa-status-board-2/README.md

-# Coa Status Board 2 documentation
+# Coa Status Board documentation

-This is an example readme file for the 'Coa Status Board 2' component.
+This is an example readme file for the 'Coa Status Board' component.

 ## UI Example